belle2/basf2/analysis/doc/OfflineReweighting.rst

 The selection on simulated data (MC) will often result in a different efficiency if the same selection is applied on the real experimental data, hence data/MC corrections are necessary.
 The data/MC tables can be applied online, i.e. during basf2 processing, or offline, on the resulting analysis ntuples.
+One can find the latest approved correction tables for offline reweighting in the following `Git repository <https://gitlab.desy.de/belle2/performance/correction-tables>`_.
-These data/MC corrections depend on particle properties, so they are typically provided in bins of kinematics, channel IDs, or other properties.
+These data/MC corrections often depend on particle properties, so they are typically provided in bins of kinematics, channel IDs, or other properties.
 The `add_weights_to_dataframe <sysvar.add_weights_to_dataframe>` helper function can add the data/MC corrections to the ntuples according to the defined binning and it can simplify the uncertainty propagation.